-Sweet, tart, creamy lemon filling on top of a flaky shortbread crust, these lemon bars are the essential dessert for a BBQ or picnic!
-Ina Garten's Lemon Bars recipe is lemon perfection and is the ONLY recipe you need for lemon bars.
+Sweet, creamy lemon filling on top of a shortbread crust, these Lemon Bars are the essential dessert for a BBQ or picnic!
+Ina Garten's recipe for lemon bars is lemon perfection and is the ONLY recipe you need for lemon bars.
 You can't help but to smile while devouring this simple, beautiful, summer dessert.

 Lemon bars are the perfect summer dessert

 I have fond memories of having these bars on a summer day out by the pool or at family picnics & BBQs.

 Silky smooth, cool lemon filling on top of shortbread crust, dusted with powdered sugar...in the words of Ina, "How bad could that be?"

 I'm a believer that for a classic treat such as this, you gotta keep it basic.
 Don't be tryin' to get fancy with lemon bars; you just don't need to.

 They are DIVINE as is and this recipe showcases the lemon in all of it's natural, beautiful, bright, citrus-y glory.

 What makes this lemon bar recipe so spectacular?

 More lemon & The perfect filling